Medi-Cal: Application process

+Online applications seem to pose difficulty for those who aren’t tech-savvy.
+People can apply in-person or over the phone to avoid such confusion.

 Benefits

 Medi-Cal health benefits include ambulatory patient services, emergency services, hospitalization, maternity and newborn care, mental health and substance use disorder treatment, dental (Denti-Cal), vision, and long-term care and supports.
 California is one of a few US states that provide Medicaid dental benefits to adults.

 A patchwork of supplemental programs has grown up to fill in some of the gaps, including Federally Qualified Health Centers (FQHC), a designation that refers to hundreds of health clinics and systems that operate in underserved, low-income and uninsured communities.

 Administration

 Medi-Cal fee for service

 As of December 2022, 2.2 million people were enrolled in Medi-Cal fee-for-service, representing about 14.5% of all enrollees.
 In the fee-for-service arrangement, health care providers submit claims to the Medi-Cal program for services rendered.

 Medi-Cal managed care

 Most beneficiaries receive Medi-Cal benefits from contracted Medicaid managed care organizations (MCOs).
 As of January 2018, 10.8 million people were enrolled in a Medi-Cal managed care plan, representing about 81% of all enrollees.

 California has several models of managed care which are designated at the county level: